Manusosy/LipaSasa/README.md

 **Phase 3:** Multi-country expansion, API for developers

 ## 🤝 Contributing

-This project is built with ❤️ using [Lovable](https://lovable.dev).

 To contribute:
 1. Use the Lovable interface for rapid development